Everything you need to know about enrolling and unenrolling participants in Moodle courses.

 - To remove or change the Instructor of record, ask the Registrar's Office to change the instructor assigned to the course in Bionic.

 - Registered students should be removed automatically within a day of dropping a course.
-If not showing up in Moodle, please put in a Help request with the the course subject, number and section and the students names and we can remove them for you.
+If they aren't, please put in a Help request with the the course subject, number, and section and the student names.

 Bulk and self-enrollment options